 Paul.
-The Westminster Assembly (which first CHAP, X met in 1643) followed the same method in dealing The Westwith Scripture, and the words of their Confession minster Conmay be taken as an exact and mature expression fession. of the feelings of the Calvinistic churches on the subject of the Bible.
+The Westminster Assembly (which first CHAP.
+X... met in 1643) followed the same method in dealing The Westwith Scripture, and the words of their Confession minster Conmay be taken as an exact and mature expression fession. of the feelings of the Calvinistic churches on the subject of the Bible.

 Art. 'i...
-It pleased the Lord at sundry times The humble and in divers manners to reveal Himself and to de- advice of this clare His will unto His Church; and to de-Assembly of clare His will unto His Church; the same wholly unto writing; which maketh the pp. 1 ff. ed.
-Holy Scripture to be most necessary: those former ways of God's revealing His will unto His people being now ceased.
+It pleased the Lord at sundry times The humble and in divers manners to reveal Himself and to de-advice of this Assembly of clare His will unto His Church; and...to commit Divines... the same wholly unto writing; which maketh the pp. 1 ff. ed.
+Holy Scripture to be most necessary; those former ways of God's revealing His will unto His people being now ceased.

 - 'ii.
 Under the name of Holy Scripture, or the Word of God written, are now contained all the books of the Old and New Testament, which are these: - 'Of the Old Testament, Genesis...
-Malachi, - 'Of the New Testament, The Gospels according to Matthew...
-The Revelation of John. - 'All which are given by inspiration of God to be the rule of faith and life. - 'iii.
-The Books commonly called Apocrypha, not being of Divine inspiration, are no part of the Canon of Scripture; and therefore are of no authority in the Church of God, nor to be any otherwise approved or made use of than other human writings. - 'iv.
-The authority of the Holy Scripture, for which it ought to be believed and obeyed, dependeth not upon the testimony of any man or Church; but wholly upon God (who is truth itself) the Author thereof: and therefore it is to be received because it is the Word of God. - 'v.
-We may be moved and induced by the testimony of the Church to an high and reverent
+Malachi. - 'Of the New Testament, The Gospels according to Matthew...The Revelation of John. - 'All which are given by inspiration of God to be the rule of faith and life. - The Books commonly called Apocrypha, not being of Divine inspiration, are no part of the Canon of Scripture; and therefore are of no authority in the Church of God, nor to be any otherwise approved or made use of than other human writings. - 'iv.
+The authority of the Holy Scripture, for which it ought to be believed and obeyed, dependeth not upon the testimony of any man or Church; but wholly upon God (who is truth itself) the Author thereof; and therefore it is to be received because it is the Word of God. - 'v.
+We may be moved and induced by the testimony of the Church to an high and reverent which form a painful episode in the ecclesiastical annals of the seventeenth century, added yet severer precision to definitions like these, which seem sufficiently stringent.
+The most exact and rigid declaration of the inspiration of the Bible which is found in any public confession of faith was Swiss Delara- drawn up in the Swiss Declaration of 1675, which forms a characteristic close to this division of our history.
+'Almighty God,' thus the articles commence, 'not only provided that His Word, which is a power to everyone who believes, should be committed to writing through Moses, the Prophets, and Apostles, but also has watched over it with a fatherly care up to the present time, and guarded lest it might be corrupted by the craft of Satan or any fraud of man...'
+Thus 'the Hebrew volume of the Old Testament, which we have received from the tradition of the Jewish Church. to which formerly the oracles of God were committed, and retain at the present day, both in its consonants, and in its vowels,-the points themselves, or at least the force of the points,- and both in its substance and in its words is divinely inspired, so that, together with the volume of the New Testament, it is the single and uncorrupted Rule of our faith and life, by whose standard, as by a touch-stone, all Versions which exist, whether Eastern or Western, must be tried, and wherever they vary be made conformable to it.

 CHAP.
-X. esteem of the Holy Scripture...vet notwithstanding our full persuasion and assurance of the infallible truth and Divine authority thereof is from the inward work of the Holy Spirit bearing witness by and with the Word in our hearts.'
+X. esteem of the Holy Scripture...yet notwithstanding our full persuasion and assurance of the infallible truth and Divine authority thereof is from the inward work of the Holy Spirit bearing witness by and with the Word in our hearts.'